Famous 5: On the Case

-Famous 5: On The Case is an animated television series which was broadcast in the United Kingdom, on the Disney Channel, France 3 in France, and in the U.S., on Qubo.
-It is a British and French television co-production, loosely based on The Famous Five series of books created by Enid Blyton.
-At least some of the episodes have been developed for television by Douglas Tuber and Tim Maile, the writers of the former Disney Channel series Lizzie McGuire.
-On 21 June 2008, the show premiered in Italy and Australia on Disney Channel.
+Famous 5: On the Case (French: Le Club des cinq : Nouvelles Enquêtes) is an animated television series loosely based on the Famous Five series of novels by Enid Blyton.
+The series is a British-French co-production between Chorion Rights Limited, Marathon Media and France 3, in association with Disney Channel and Super RTL.
+The series was developed for television by Douglas Tuber and Tim Maile, the writers of the former Disney Channel series Lizzie McGuire.

 Plot

 The central characters, children of the original Famous Five, embark on a new series of adventures.
 During these adventures the new Famous Five are able to make use of newer technology such as laptop computers and mobile phones which had never been invented in their parents' day.